angular/angular/aio/content/guide/reactive-forms.md

 ## Import the _ReactiveFormsModule_

-The HeroDetailComponent template uses `formControlName` directive from the `ReactiveFormsModule`.
+The HeroDetailComponent template uses `formControl` directive from the `ReactiveFormsModule`.

 Do the following two things in `app.module.ts`: